 How To Get Started Bulk Buying:

 Make a list of meals you want to plan and what you need to buy.
 Going in blind could lead you into unnecessary spending, which is completely counter-productive.
 Only buy what you need, when you need it.

 Online Meat Retailers:

 While most people still prefer to buy in shops, there is an ever increasing trend of online shopping.
 Modern society has made it so easy to research and compare deals online.
 For the last few months, I’ve always bought my meat online as I’ve been able to thoroughly research the companies out there and their prices.
 I’ve found that LiveLean are one of the most competitively priced companies but there are plenty of others out there, and you can even buy Costco products online too.

 Speaking of Costco, if you are still a bit more old fashioned and prefer shopping in a real supermarket then see if you’re eligible for a membership card for shops like Costco or Bookers.
 I have a Costco card and it’s saved me loads of money over Christmas as I was able to bulk buy the majority of our non-perishable food.

 Stock up on the right things

 It’s important to know what you can and can’t stock up on.
-I once bought too much lettuce and thought I could freeze it, baring in mind it’s mostly made of water, once it defrosted it became a pile of slodge.
+I once bought too much lettuce and thought I could freeze it, bearing in mind it’s mostly made of water, once it defrosted it became a pile of sludge.
 Not cool.
 Don’t bulk buy fresh products that can’t be frozen or made into a meal to be frozen.
 You will absolutely be wasting your money if you do this.